Key Takeaway

 Options:

-- Cash pickup if they can't use M-Pesa
+- Cash pickup anywhere (if they cannot use M-Pesa)

-- Send to family member who can assist
+- Send the money to a family member who can help them

 Consider switching to M-Pesa:

-- Send to family member: Who can give them cash
+- Send to a family member: Who can give them the cash by hand.

 Conclusion

-- M-Pesa wins for most transfers - fast, cheap, convenient
+- M-Pesa is best for most transfers - it is fast, cheap, and convenient.

-- Bank deposit for large amounts - secure, lower cost
+- Bank deposit for large amounts - safer, with lower cost.

-- Cash pickup when necessary - no account needed, but costlier
+- Cash pickup when needed - no account required, but it is more expensive.

-For most diaspora sending regular support, M-Pesa is the best choice.
+For most diaspora senders who transfer money regularly, M-Pesa is the best option.

-Compare delivery methods and costs with our calculator.
+Compare money transfer methods and their costs using our calculator.